 - Add salt & asafotida and bring to a boil.

-- Soak lentils and wash them before pressure cooking.
+- Soaking lentils for 6 hours or more and wash them well before pressure cooking.